joeylmaalouf/python-spell-checker/README.md

 python-spell-checker
 ====================

-A little program that tells you what you spelled wrong and where you did so.
+A little helper that tells you what you spelled wrong and where you did so.